 The actuarial valuation of the Pension Fund is carried out every three years, in line with the Local Government Pension Scheme Regulations 2013.
 The purpose is to set employer contribution rates for the forthcoming triennial period.
-This is carried out by an independent actuary appointed by the Fund.
-The contribution rates for 2021/22 were set at the valuation that took place as at 31 March 2019.
+This is carried out by an independent actuary appointed by the Fund and the last valuation took place as at 31 March 2019.
+The next valuation will take place as at 31 March 2022.